 The individual pixel-size is reduced to 0.8μm and four of these are clubbed under one pixel of overlaying Bayer’s filter (resulting in one 1.6μm effective pixel).
-The overall size of the sensor is still significantly bigger than a usual 12MP or 16MP sensor, and that’s a good thing.
+The overall size of the sensor is still significantly bigger than the usual 12MP or 16MP sensor, and that’s a good thing.
 For instance, Samsung’s 64MP GW1 sensor is 33% larger than the current 48MP sensors.

-As our experience with 48MP sensors has corroborated, these sensors haven’t been designed for use at full resolution and the 64MP sensors will yield best results at 16MP resolution.
+As our experience with 48MP sensors has corroborated, these sensors haven’t been designed for use at full resolution and the 64MP sensors will yield the best results at 16MP resolution.
 The improvement in image quality of midrange phones using such sensors is primarily because of the software smartly using these theoretical sub-pixels.

-In daylight, the software can group the four subpixels in two and shoot an image at different exposures from both halves and combine the capture into one image with better dynamic range (similar to how HDR works).
+In daylight, the software can group the four subpixels in two and shoot an image at different exposures from both halves and combine the capture into one image with a better dynamic range (similar to how HDR works).